deajan/osync/README.md

 This is a quickstart guide, you can find the full documentation on the author's site.

-**22 May 2019: I am happy to announce that osync 1.3-beta3 passed it's tests on all target platforms.
-In order to speed up a osync 1.3 final release, please consider testing this beta.**

 ## About

 osync provides the following capabilities